The Best Athens Travel Guide Out There!

 Make sure to wear good walking shoes and try to avoid visiting during the mid-day hours if you happen to be in Athens during summer.

 A stroll through the National Gardens

-The public park spans over 15.5 hectares (38 acres) and is located right in the center of Athens.
+No Athens travel guide would be complete without the public park that spans over 15.5 hectares (38 acres) and is located right in the center of Athens.
 If you are tired or need some respite from the heat, buy some water and some snacks and plant yourself on one of the benches.